nniiicc/LIS-570-Au2020/FAQs.md

 - This site and all of the content (videos, readings, etc) will remain accessible - whether you are enrolled at the University of Washington or not.
 - Is optimized for reading and viewing across different operating systems and devices - meaning you can watch videos on your phone while you cook dinner, or read chapters on your tablet on your couch.
 - Allows me and your TA's to more easily edit, update, and automate parts of the site publication process.
 We reinvest our time in developing better course content for you.

+# Why do we use APA style citations?
+Most social sciences use some form of APA as their default citation style.
+If you are coming from a humanities background this will likely be quite different than Chicago Style, but it will be worth learning early in your career.
+If you would like to brush up on APA style there are a number of helpful articles on the web - and I recommend the tutorial by the [Online Writing Lab (OWL) at Purdue University](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html)